exasol-labs/exasol-labs-community-edition/README.md

 📘 [VirtualBox User Manual](https://www.virtualbox.org/manual/)

 > ⚠️ **Important:**
 > - Install **both** the *Platform Package* **and** the *Extension Pack*, otherwise the VM will not start!
-The Exasol Community Edition OVA flavor for VirtualBox uses the NVMe Storage Controller feature of the *Extension Pack* for best performance.
+The Exasol Community Edition `.ova` flavor for VirtualBox uses the NVMe storage controller feature of the *Extension Pack* for best performance.
-> - Always **reboot your host** after installation or upgrade to activate all kernel modules and network drivers.
+> - Always **reboot your host** after installing or updating your hypervisor to ensure all components (kernel modules and network drivers) are activated correctly.
 > - **VirtualBox** is **free and open-source software**.
 >   Some **Extension Pack features** may require a **commercial license** for long-term enterprise use.